New patients living within our area will be eligible to join our practice. Please use the practice boundary below to see if you are eligible.

 Our branch surgery at Hatherley takes on new registrations on Wednesday and Friday.

 The Portland Practice take on day for new registrations is different each week.
-The next 8 weeks take on days are as follows: Friday 8th February, Monday 11th, Tuesday 19th, Wednesday 27th, Thursday 7th March, Friday 15th, Monday 18th and Tuesday 26th.
+The next 8 weeks take on days are as follows: Friday 24th May, Tuesday 4th June, Wednesday 12th June, Thursday 20th June, Friday 28th June, Monday 1st July, Tuesday 9th July and Wednesday 17th July.

 When you come to register you must bring with you two forms of ID, one with a photograph and one which must show your current address.
 Your address and postcode must be within our practice boundary.
 This is important for both you and the practice, so that you may access the full range of NHS care and services.

-To speed up your visit please find the GMS1 form and health questionnaire below.
+To speed up your visit please find the GMS1 form and Registration Forms below.

 If you move outside our practice area, you will be asked to re-register with a GP local to your new address.
 Existing patients who live in Cheltenham but outside our new boundary will be asked to register with another GP surgery.
 Please refer to our postcode checker on the 'practice area' tab.